RasmusLC1/RasmusLC1/README.md

 - 🔗 **Dynamic URL Routing** with randomized product IDs to enhance security
 - 👮‍♀️ **Admin Dashboard** for managing users, products, and orders, handling user feedback, and moderating reported products
 - 🔍 **Product search** and filtering
+- ☁ **Database Hosting** using **Supabase** for scalable and reliable backend services
+- 🌐 **Website Hosting** using **Vercel** for fast, secure, and continuous deployment.

 ### Technology
 - **Language:** TypeScript
 - **Frontend:** React, Next.js
 - **Backend:** Node.js, NextAuth
-- **Database:** SQLite (via Prisma ORM)
+- **Database:** Supabase (via Prisma ORM)
 - **APIs:** Stripe, Resend, EdgeStore
 - **Security:** HTML Sanitization, bcrypt, Zod
+- **Hosting**: Vercel

 ### Goal
-A full-stack recipe-sharing platform designed to help users upload, search, and manage personalized recipes.
-The app solves the problem of organizing and sharing recipes by providing a secure, user-friendly platform with powerful features for both users and administrators.
+Booky is a full-stack bookstore platform that enables users to upload, manage, and self-publish their books securely and efficiently.
+The platform offers a user-friendly solution for organizing and sharing books, with robust features for both end-users and administrators.
 #

 ## 🕹 **[Dungeon Crawler Game](https://github.com/RasmusLC1/Dungeon-Crawler)**